nextcloud/news/README.md

 * On your server, check if there is a folder called **owncloud/apps/news**.
 If there is one, delete it.
 * Extract the downloaded archive to the **owncloud/apps/** folder.
 * Remove the version from the extracted folder (e.g. rename **owncloud/apps/news-4.0.3/** to **owncloud/apps/news/**
+* Change to the directory and run the following command to install the libaries and compile the JavaScript (requires node >5.6, npm, curl, make and which):

+    make

 * Activate the **News** app in the apps menu

 ### Installing from Git (development version)